venkys-io/Code-Blogs/Basiccalculator.md

 - The space complexity is still low and considered O(1) for the basic calculator program.

 In summary, the time complexity is primarily determined by the arithmetic operations, all of which have constant time complexity.
 The space complexity is minimal, with O(1) being a reasonable approximation for the basic calculator programs in C++, Python, and Java.

+## Test Cases
+- Input:
+  10
+  -
+  4
+  Output:
+  6

+  Explanation:
+  The user inputs the numbers 10 and 4, and the operator -.
+  The program should subtract the second number from the first (10 - 4) and output 6.

+- Input:
+  7
+  *
+  2
+  Output:
+  14

+  Explanation:
+  The user inputs the numbers 7 and 2, and the operator *.
+  The program should multiply the two numbers (7 * 2) and output 14.

+- Input:
+  12
+  /
+  3
+  Output:
+  4.0

+  Explanation:
+  The user inputs the numbers 12 and 3, and the operator /.
+  The program should divide the first number by the second (12 / 3) and output 4.0.